notable/notable/resources/tutorial/notes/04 - The Mainbar.md

 # 04 - The Mainbar

-The mainbar is where is where you can preview and edit the currently active note.
+The mainbar is where you can preview and edit the currently active note.

 ## Toolbar